BebeSparkelSparkel/hra/README.md

 ## Bracketing

 The HRA format supports bracketing of strings to allow the inclusion of spaces and other special characters.
-A bracketed string is one that begins with the `opener` string and ends with the `closer` string.
-If the `closer` string is undefined in the prefix assignments, the `opener` string is used as both the opening and closing bracket.
+A bracketed string is one that begins with the `opener` operator and ends with the `closer` operator.
+If the `closer` operator is undefined, the `opener` operator also defines the `closer` operator if it is defined

 ### Common Use Cases

 Bracketing is particularly useful for:
 - Paths containing spaces
 - Paths containing special characters that might otherwise require escaping
-- Paths containing the meta, comment, or redefine prefix strings
+- Paths containing the operator that could be misinterpreted if unbracketed.
-- Any string that needs to preserve its exact formatting, including whitespace

 ### Implementation and Behavior